DaniilKl/vafelka-blog/_posts/2025-07-05-scalpel-ht-building-story.md

 There is nothing special about the frame.
 It is a classical frame except for the rear triangle, which is said to "eat" some bumps on trails.
-I am not an expert of bike geometry versus human anatomy, so my choice was based on argumentation logic lie "the biggest is the fastest" (mostly because of my height, which is 193 centimeters).
+I am not an expert of bike geometry versus human anatomy, so my choice was based on argumentation logic like "the biggest is the fastest" (mostly because of my height, which is 193 centimeters).
 Hence I chose the XL size (the biggest available).
 The exact numbers can be found in the [Scalpel HT owners manual][owners-manual].